samarog/projects/19.1 Hello Worlds! jQuery/README.md

 # Hello Worlds!: An Interactive Visual Scene Showcase

-An interactive visual project built with HTML, CSS, and jQuery.
+An interactive visual project built with **HTML**, **CSS**, and **jQuery**.
 This experience transforms scenes dynamically through theme-based buttons, applying animated image filters, text changes, and style transitions in real time.
 Designed as a creative playground for experimenting with visual effects and mood changes.

 ## What It Does